 The work group for the present research was selected using a convenient sampling technique based on the students' and instructors' willingness to participate.
-A total of 51 EFL (English as a Foreign Language) students from various majors enrolled in the Writing Skills course during the spring semester of the academic year 2023-2024, and 8 out of 10 instructors teaching the Writing Skills course at the American University of Science and Technology's Sidon, Zahle, and Ashrafieh branches participated in the study.
-They filled out two online questionnaires consisting of closed and openended questions.
+A total of 51 EFL (English as a Foreign Language) students from various majors who enrolled in the Writing Skills course during the spring semester of the academic year 2023-2024, and 8 out of 10 instructors teaching the Writing Skills course at the American University of Science and Technology's Sidon, Zahle, and Ashrafieh branches participated in the study.
+The students' ages ranged between 18 and 44, with 33 female and 18 male students, while the instructors who participated are all females, and their ages ranged between 25 and 64.
+They filled out two online questionnaires consisting of closed and open-ended questions.
 Additionally, 15 out of the 51 students who responded to the online questionnaire willingly joined three focus groups, with 5 students in each group on May 27, 28, and 29, 2024.
+Also,

-Also, 4 out of the 8 instructors who responded to the online questionnaire joined a focus group discussion on May 30, 2024.
+4 out of the 8 instructors who responded to the online questionnaire joined a focus group discussion on May 30, 2024.
 Each of these sessions lasted for 45 minutes via ZOOM meetings.